MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-monitor.md

 ### Per-setting status

-After selecting a compliance policy, you can select the *Per-setting status* tile to open the device compliance per-setting status view for that policy.
-This view displays the settings that the policy configures with columns for the various status conditions that can be reported.
+After selecting a compliance policy, you can select the *Per-setting status* tile to review the device compliance status for policy settings.
+This view shows the settings that the policy configures with columns for the various status conditions that can be reported.
 For each setting, each status column displays a count of devices that report that status.

 The following image displays a per-setting view of a policy for Android devices.
 This policy includes one setting and was deployed to four devices, all of which are compliant to that setting.
 In this view, you can sort by selecting a column, or using search: